gunthercox/ChatterBot/docs/training.rst

        "chatterbot.corpus.english.conversations"
    )

-You can also specify file paths to corpus files or directories of corpus files when calling the :code:`train` method.
+You can also specify file paths to corpus files or directories of corpus files when calling the ``train`` method.

 .. code-block:: python